 As well as the general friendliness we had a few standout moments during our visit to Krakow.
 There was the manager in Fiorentina restaurant who set up an impromptu Polish wine-tasting session for us after my dad mentioned that he’d never tried any.
 Or the old guy in the t-shirt shop who dug out his album of photos with Roger Waters and threw in a free badge when my friend went in to buy a Pink Floyd shirt.
 And our Auschwitz tour guide Damien who guided us through the horrors of this traumatic site so carefully and respectfully.

 4. The food and drink

-I didn’t know much about Polish food when I decided to visit Krakow, other than a fondness for pierogi (filled dumplings).
+I didn’t know much about what to eat in Krakow when I decided to visit, other than a fondness for pierogi (filled dumplings).
 But we were introduced to a few other local specialities like zapiekanka (a kind of baguette pizza) and obwarzanek (a thin bagel).
 We also tried traditional Polish food like potato pancakes with creamy mushroom sauce at Miod Malina, and discovered a modern take on traditional Polish ingredients at the glamorous Szara Gęś (Gray Goose).